Editing VM CPUs and RAM

 If an x86 VM is hardware version 10 or newer, click Advanced to see multi-core CPU options.
 By default, Skytap configures 1 CPU core per socket.

 - The maximum number of CPUs for a single VM varies, depending on region.
+For a list of regional capabilities, see Skytap Cloud features by region.

 - If an x86 VM is hardware version 9 or earlier, you can upgrade the VM hardware version to make advanced CPU configuration options available.
 For instructions, see Upgrading VM hardware versions.